-Lesson name Lesson Summary Students will Examine Central Quote Themes Introduction Students consider who they are by charting their identity's visible and invisible parts on an Identity Web.
+Lesson name Lesson Summary Students will Examine Central Quote SEL Core Competencies Introduction Students consider who they are by charting their identity's visible and invisible parts on an Identity Web.
 In this way, they can recognize and understand all they have in common and the character traits they possess that might help them support others.
 The various characteristics and traits that make up their identity.
 What are the visible and invisible parts of their identities and the identities of their peers?
 What opportunities do they have to use parts of their identity to support others?
-"Allyship is standing beside us when we need support, standing behind us when we need back up, and stepping in front when we need protection." - Emma Cusdin Self-awareness: Identifying emotions Self-awareness: Accurate self-perception Social awareness: Empathy Amplify someone's voice In this lesson, students unpack the terms "allyship" and "ally."
+"Allyship is standing beside us when we need support, standing behind us when we need back up, and stepping in front when we need protection." - Emma Cusdin Self-awareness: Identifying emotions Self-awareness: Accurate self-perception Social awareness: Empathy Amplify someone' s voice In this lesson, students unpack the terms "allyship" and "ally."
 They use their Identity Webs from the Introduction to find traits they can use to act as allies and reflect on how they might realistically and authentically amplify someone's voice.
-By the end of the lesson, they will better understand how to be an ally that ultimately advocates for others and themselves. - The definitions of ally and allyship There are many ways they can amplify someone's voice How allyship lifts and amplifies more than just someone's voice.
+By the end of the lesson, they will better understand how to be an ally that ultimately advocates for others and themselves. - The definitions of ally and allyship There are many ways they can amplify someone's voice How does allyship lift and amplify more than just someone's voice?
 "Privilege is having a brighter light.
 Allyship is shining that light in the darkness." - A. Krause Social awareness: Perspective-taking Relationship skills: Allyship Relationship skills: Interdependence Take a stand This lesson will help students understand that they can take a stand when they witness unkindness or support a social issue they care about.
-The opening video will heighten their awareness of situations where they could take a stand.
-The activity will help them consider how they can take a stand in different scenarios.
-By the end of the lesson, students will understand the importance of taking a stand and will have identified productive ways to do so. - Ways to take a stand. - They will likely need to use bravery to take a stand. - The impact taking a stand has on others.
+The opening video will help them specifies here - Ways to take a stand. - They will likely need to use bravery to take a stand. - The impact taking a stand has on others.
 "I have learned you are never too small to make a difference." - Greta Thunberg Self-management: Personal agency Relationship skills: Allyship Responsible decision-making: Advocacy Challenge a stereotype This lesson will help students recognize labels and stereotypes and consider how they affect individuals and groups.
-The peanut butter and jelly video helps students understand how the media and society engrain some labels we give to others.
-To prepare students to take action, discuss how they can challenge an internal stereotype they hold or act as an ally to challenge a broadly held societal stereotype. - How stereotypes and implicit bias exist in many areas of our lives How stereotypes can hinder people from experiencing things How allies recognize society's stereotypes and their own-and act to make a change.
-"The single story creates stereotypes, and the problem with stereotypes is not that they are untrue, but that they are incomplete.
-They make one story become the only story." - Chimamanda Ngozi Adichie Self-awareness: Examining biases Social awareness: Perspective-taking Social awareness: Empathy Relationship skills: Positive relationship-building Wrap-up This wrap-up has students consider all they have learned about allyship and how they can continue using their understanding of allyship to engage with the world through kindness, empathy, and inclusion.
-They have connected with different people during the program; now is the time for them to reflect on their impact and brainstorm what they can do individually and collectively to continue to act as allies. - What they learned about allyship What are ways they can continue acting as an ally? - Allyship is about action, not just words.
+The peanut butter and jelly video helps students understand how the media and society engrains some labels we give to others.
+To prepare students to take action, discuss how they can challenge an internal stereotype they hold or act as an ally to challenge a broadly held societal stereotype. - How stereotypes and implicit bias exist in many areas of our lives How can stereotypes hinder people from experiencing things? - How allies recognize society's stereotypes and their own-and act to make a change. stereotypes, and the problem with Self-awareness: Examining biases Social awareness: Perspective-taking Social awareness: Empathy Relationship skills: Positive relationship-building Wrap-up This wrap-up has students consider all they have learned about allyship and how they can continue using their understanding of allyship to engage with the world through kindness, empathy, and inclusion.
+They have connected with different people during the program; now is the time for them to reflect on their impact and brainstorm what they can do individually and collectively to continue to act as allies.
+What they learned about allyship.
+What are ways they can continue acting as an ally?
+Allyship is about action, not just words.
 "True allyship demands that it moves from conversation to action." - Emmanuel Acho Social awareness: Perspective-taking Relationship skills: Allyship Self-management: Personal agency grades 6-8